appcircleio/appcircle-docusaurus/docs/publish-module/index.md

 import Screenshot from '@site/src/components/Screenshot';

 The Publish module will enable your applications to be published in the App Store, Google Play, and Huawei AppGallery stores.
-You can also submit your mobile app to TestFlight.
+You can also submit your mobile applications to TestFlight.

 Click on the **Publish** button on the left menu bar to go to the Publish module.